spiral/docs/docs/en/cookbook/domain-core.md

 ### Use cases

-For example, it can be helpful when an endpoint should not apply any interceptor or not all of them are required
+For example, it can be helpful when an endpoint should not apply any interceptor or not all of them are currently required:
-currently:

 ```php
 #[Route(route: '/show/<user:int>/email/<email:int>', name: 'emails')]